adjones-aops/sp-feedback/README.md

 ### Automated Setup Using Makefile

-If you have GNU Make installed, you can simplify the process by running:
+If you have GNU Make installed, you can bypass steps 2-4 entirely.
+Instead, just run:
 ```bash
    make setup
 ```